r4ulcl/InstallArchI3/README.md

-# InstallArch i3wm
+# InstallArch i3

 List of files and scripts to install in a fresh arch install, if this have some sense

-All for the i3wm enviroment
+All for the i3 enviroment

+## Features
+- AutoInstall
+- I3
+- EFI
+- Luks
+- Refind or boot loader

 ## Usage
 - Clone the repo: ``` git clone https://github.com/RaulCalvoLaorden/InstallArchI3 ```